Fatmanzbx/My-Gobang/README.md

 # My-Gobang
-A lame gobang game just for fun.
+A gobang game just for fun.
 Run src/main.java to start the game.